Legal Header

 Oil sands

 Oil sands are a mixture of sand, clay, water, and bitumen.
-Bitumen is extremely viscous oil (up to 4 times more viscous than peanut butter) that does not flow on its own.
-Heat or other lighter hydrocarbons are added to reduce the viscosity of the bitumen to allow it to flow.
+Bitumen is extremely viscous (up to four times more viscous than peanut butter) and does not naturally flow.
+Heat or lighter hydrocarbons are added, lowering the viscosity of the bitumen and allowing it to flow.
 To produce bitumen, methods such as mining, steam-assisted gravity drainage (or SAGD, mainly in Athabasca), or cyclic-steam stimulation (or CSS, mainly in Cold Lake) must be used.
-Oil sands shallower than 75 m are extracted in open pit mining operations.
-For areas deeper than this, the clearing of overburden becomes too costly and requires underground in situ methods using steam or steam with solvents.
+At depths shallower than 75 m, oil sands are extracted in open-pit mining operations.
+Beyond this depth, clearing overburden becomes too costly, and bitumen is recovered subsurface by in situ methods using steam or steam with solvents.

 Steam-Assisted Gravity Drainage (SAGD)

-SAGD is a process that uses steam to heat the reservoir to reduce the viscosity of the bitumen.
-This requires at least two horizontal wells to be drilled: an injector on top and an underlying producer, generally located 5 m below the injector.
+SAGD is a process that uses steam to heat the reservoir to reduce the viscosity of the bitumen and requires drilling at least two horizontal wells: an injector on top and a producer below, generally 5 m beneath the injector.
 The upper well injects steam into the reservoir, creating a steam chamber and heating the bitumen up to 230oC, reducing its viscosity and allowing it to flow.

-With the help of gravity, the now-mobile bitumen and condensed steam flow to the lower producer well where they are pumped to the surface for transport, separation, and partial upgrading.
-Laterally continuous, horizontal mud beds act as barriers to the steam chamber, either slowing or completely stopping its growth.
+With the help of gravity, the now-mobile bitumen and condensed steam flow to the producer well and are pumped to the surface for transport, separation, and partial upgrading.
+Laterally continuous, horizontal mud beds act as barriers to the steam chamber, slowing or completely stopping its growth.
 SAGD is not currently economically viable for reservoirs less than 7 m in net pay thickness.

 Cyclic-Steam Stimulation (CSS)

-Cyclic-steam stimulation (CSS) also known as the "huff and puff" method, consist of 3 stages: injection, soak, and oil production.
-Steam is injected into a well at a temperature of 300 to 340°C for a period of weeks to months to heat the oil in the surrounding reservoir to recover approximately 20% of the original bitumen in-place (OBIP).
-In comparison steam-assisted gravity drainage recovers over 50% of OBIP.
+Cyclic-steam stimulation (CSS), also known as “huff and puff,” consists of three stages: injection, soak, and oil production.
+Steam is injected into a well at 300 to 340°C for weeks to months to heat the oil in the surrounding reservoir, recovering about 20% of the original bitumen in place (OBIP).
+In comparison, over 50% of OBIP is recovered using SAGD.